Damn Good Guides

 What types of river fishing trips are common in Lake Erie?

-The most commonly sought after species for river fishing are: 1. walleye, 2. smallmouth bass, 3. perch, 4. brown trout, and 5. steelhead.
+The most commonly sought after species for river fishing are: 1. walleye, 2. steelhead, 3. perch, 4. brown trout, and 5. smallmouth bass.

-The most common fishing techniques in Lake Erie are light tackle fishing, artificial lure fishing, and trolling but jigging and drift fishing are popular as well.
+The most common fishing techniques in Lake Erie are light tackle fishing, artificial lure fishing, and trolling but drift fishing and live bait fishing are popular as well.

 How much does a Lake Erie river fishing trip cost?